erikdao/sparse-detector/README.md

 **TODO:**
 - Check the implementation of Gini score.
 Usually a gini score = `1` indicates high sparsity wheareas `0` indicates low sparsity.
 It seems that our results are opposite.

+### May 27, 2022
+- The next update for the codebase is to add a new parameter `average_cross_attn_weights` to DETR to allow whether to average the attention weights across heads or not.

 ### May 26, 2022
 - We've refactored the configurations (including model configs, trainer configs) into YAML files.
 There was a small hickup, the `weight_decay` hyperparam was set to `0.1` instead of `1e-4`.
 - After fixing that `weight_decay` hyperparam, we've rerun another sparsemax experiment to verify if everything is working as expected.
 That run should be lasting for 20 - 30 epochs.